kevopoulosk/Parametric-kernel-based-DMD-using-deep-learning/README.md

-# Kernel-based parametric Dynamic Mode Decomposition with Active Learning
+# Kernel-based parametric dynamic mode decomposition with active learning

 This repository contains the methods and techniques implemented in the context of the thesis research project of MSc in Computational Science at the University of Amsterdam & University of Twente.